Ending your tenancy

 If you have a periodic tenancy

-If your landlord won’t let you leave without giving the right amount of notice they might agree to let you give just part of your notice.
+Your landlord might agree to let you give just part of your notice.
 For example if you have to give 1 month’s notice, they might agree to let you just give 2 weeks’ notice instead.

 If you reach an agreement to leave your tenancy early